How Long Does It Take to Get an LLC Approved?

 How Long Does It Take to Get an EIN for Your LLC?

 Applying for an Employer Identification Number (tax ID) is crucial for tax and administrative tasks.
-In 2025, the Internal Revenue Service still offers a quick online submission, which typically grants approval within minutes.
-If you opt for fax or mail, expect a longer wait—up to a week for fax and four weeks for traditional mail.
-Before submitting, ensure your LLC information matches precisely with state records to prevent delays.
+In 2025, the IRS still offers a quick online submission, which typically grants approval within minutes when your application is accepted.
+If you opt for fax or mail, expect a longer wait, up to about a week by fax (often ~4 business days) and around four weeks by mail.
+Before submitting, ensure your LLC’s legal name and details match your state records to prevent delays.

 Once approved, an EIN allows you to: